ARG-NCTU/jupyter-ros/README.md

 # arg-jupyter-ros
 arg-jupyter-ros is forked from https://github.com/RoboStack/jupyter-ros

+As described in https://blog.jupyter.org/ros-jupyter-b7e82b5e1202, we found the following in particular useful.
+* Works with any web browser — not bound to Linux, and no Qt applications need to be compiled.
+* Doesn’t need to run locally!
+Applications can run on a server far away, without any manual setup or installation procedure.

 ## 0. Goals

+Those great features tackle the challenges we have encountered over the years.
+* For education we need to create VirtualBox images installed with ROS for our students.
+* For virtual competition like VRX, we need to setup monitors in front of the ROS-enabled desktops for students due to the limitation of visualization over ssh, instead of remote developments.
+* For research we have large ROS bags collected in experiments or competitions, and there was no good ways to analyze them properly.
+The ROS bags may lie down in the unlimited Google drive forever.

+Therefore, our goals are as follows:

 ### A. Dockerize jupytor-ros in CPU and GPU (DONE)

 ### B. Enable live diagnosis the states (pose, features, etc) on a real or simulated robot.

-ROS master is always on the real robot or server. jupyter-ros is good at visualize 3D data.
+ROS master is always on the real robot, which is ideal when the network connection is unstable between the robot and the laptop.
+Nevertheless, jupyter-ros is good at visualize 3D data, but still limited for image topics (also about network bandwidth).

 Use Cases
 * Introduction to AI course (A* planning real robot tutorial)
 * Visualize how the simulated WAM-V perform from VRX

-### C. Analyze ROS bags on a server
+### C. Analyze large ROS bags on a server

+Use Cases
+* Many ROS bags may be as large as several GB, which is infeasible to read/analyze on a local machine (e.g., Mac).
+Now we could store all ROS bags on workstation, and analyze them at local machine.
+* The process of data analysis was usually not easy to replicated, making it hard to reproduce research results.
+Now jupyter-ros makes it easier.

 ## 1. Install and Run jupyter-ros via Docker